 2. Make your own electrolyte drink

-If you have a stomach bug that’s causing dehydration you can make an electrolyte solution by combining 2 tablespoons of sugar (or honey) with 1/2 teaspoon of salt and 1 quart (4 cups) water.
+If you have a stomach bug that’s causing dehydration, you can make an electrolyte solution by combining 2 tablespoons of sugar, honey, or agave with 1/2 teaspoon of salt and 1 quart (4 cups) of water.
+You will need to use hot water to dissolve the solids first, then let it cool down so you can drink it.
+Sip on room-temperature electrolyte solution slowly but continuously while awake.

-Garlic has antibacterial properties that chase colds and vampires away.
-It’s best consumed raw – cooking can destroy its beneficial properties.
+Garlic has antibacterial properties that chase colds and vampires away (source).
+It’s best consumed raw as cooking can destroy its beneficial properties.
 If you’re feeling brave, mash up a small head of garlic and mix with raw honey to take by the spoonful.

 Elderberry syrup is a great thing to keep in your fridge during cold and flu season.
-If taken as soon as flu symptoms appear, it can shorten the duration of the flu by 3-4 days.
-We like this syrup made with raw honey and propolis.
-Just make sure you’re getting elderberry extract – jams, jellies and juices won’t have the same effect.
+If taken as soon as flu symptoms appear, it can shorten the duration of the flu by 3–4 days (source).
+We like this syrup made with raw honey and propolis (source).
+Just make sure you’re getting elderberry extract — jams, jellies, and juices won’t have the same effect.

 3 Homemade Sore Throat + Cough Remedies

-A few years ago I found a recipe for a homemade honey-thyme cough syrup, and I was immediately in love.
+A few years ago, I found a recipe for a homemade honey-thyme cough syrup, and I was immediately in love.
 Honey is very soothing for a sore, scratchy throat.
-It can help calm a tickling cough, too.
-Thyme containes thymol, which has healing properties and is a powerful antimicrobial that is particularly good for respiratory and bronchial infections.
+It has been shown to help calm a tickling cough, too (source).
+Thyme contains thymol, which has healing properties and is a powerful antimicrobial that is particularly good for respiratory and bronchial infections (source).

 The recipe is very simple.
 Boil 2 cups of water in a pan.
-Remove from heat and add 3 Tablespoons of fresh thyme.
-Let steep for at least 10 minutes, or until cool.
+Remove from heat and add 3 tablespoons of fresh thyme.
+Let it steep for at least 10 minutes, or until cool.
 Stir in 1 cup of honey.
 Continue stirring until dissolved.
 Strain out the thyme, if desired, and transfer to a glass jar.
-Keep refrigerated for up to 2-3 weeks.
+Mark the date on the jar.
+Keep refrigerated for up to 2–3 weeks.